jmsherry/commander/README.md

   },
 ```
 in package.json.
 If you `npm i -g .` when in the same folder as this `README.md` you can do `humbler decorate boris.txt boris --cocks` without the need to execute with node!
 If I put this to npm you could do that install too, or use npx!

+---
+## Shell.js

+I've also included an example from shell.js that lets you write javascript to run bash commands easier.
+(Repo: <https://www.npmjs.com/package/shelljs>)

+After `npm i -g .` you can just do `shelljs`, otherwisse do `node ./shell-example.js`